Joe Ward (footballer, born 1995)

+Ward started his career at hometown club Chelmsford City in 2009, making his first-team debut in 2013, and having a loan spell at Stanway Rovers that same year.
+After trials with several Premier League club in 2015, Ward signed with Brighton & Hove Albion, but failed to break into the first team, and joined Lincoln City on loan in 2017.
+In June 2017, Ward was released by Brighton and signed with Woking.

+Ward joined Peterborough United in January 2018, making his Football League debut in the same month, and helping Peterborough gain promotion to the Championship in 2021.
+He was named in the League One Team of the Year for the 2021–22 season.
+After making 232 appearances, Ward left Peterborough in June 2023 and joined fellow League One side Derby County.
+In his first season for the club he helped the club gain promotion to the Championship.

 Club career

 Chelmsford City

 After initially featuring for the Chelmsford City youth sides whilst on a BTEC scholarship scheme, Ward made his debut for the club during their 6–0 home victory over Farnborough in the 2012–13 campaign at the age of 16.
 On 30 November 2013, Ward scored on his first start for Chelmsford City, once again against Farnborough, in a 3–1 win.
 On 23 April 2014, Ward scored the goal to save Chelmsford City from relegation from the Conference South in a 1–0 win over Gosport Borough.
 In his final campaign at Chelmsford, Ward netted eleven times, including six goals during their impressive FA Cup run, in which they reached the fourth qualifying round before being knocked out by Barnet.

 In 2013 he spent time on loan with Stanway Rovers, making six league appearances.

 Brighton & Hove Albion

 Following trials with both West Ham United and Brighton & Hove Albion in summer 2015, Brighton & Hove Albion signed Ward on a development contract on 3 June 2015.

 After failing to break through into the first-team squad, Ward was sent out on loan to National League side Lincoln City on a one-month basis in January 2017.
 A day later, he made his debut during Lincoln's FA Trophy second-round victory over Gateshead, playing the entire 90 minutes in the 3–1 triumph.
 In the following round, Ward netted twice during Lincoln's 3–1 away victory against Welling United.
 Six days later, Ward's loan spell was extended for a further two months following some impressive form, especially in their FA Trophy campaign.